'Armed and dangerous' suspect wanted in deputy's killing

 He was already wanted on charges that he assaulted a woman and stole her car when he was pulled over Wednesday, according to a report from the Kingston Springs Police Department.

-The woman, Ericka Miles-Castro, was arrested and charged Wednesday with first-degree murder in connection to Baker's death.
+The woman, Ericka Miles-Castro, was arrested and charged Wednesday with first-degree murder in connection with Baker's death.

 The report said Miles-Castro told police early Tuesday that Wiggins had slapped her in the face and pulled out some of her hair, then put a gun to her head and threatened to kill her if she called police.
 She said he then grabbed her keys and took her car without her permission.